 Figure 1 represents the number of new weekly cases reported to the PHA (bars) and the cumulative number of cases (dashed line).
 Reporting is likely to be incomplete for the most recent week due to natural delays in samples reaching the labs, being tested and the information being reported.
 From week 40 of 2020 there was an initial increase in cases, peaking at week 42 and followed by a decrease to week 45.
-The number of weekly cases peaked in week 53.
+The number of weekly cases peaked in week 53 in 2020.

-There was a general downward trend in the number of weekly cases from week 53 to week 21, followed by a general increasing trend in cases, peaking in week 33.
-Overall there has been a decrease in cases since week 33; however between weeks 38 and 42 there was an increase in weekly cases.
-There has been a decrease in the number of weekly cases since week 42, now increasing in week 45 again.
+In 2021, there was a general downward trend in the number of weekly cases from up to week 21, followed by a general increasing trend in cases, peaking in week 33.
+This was followed by a general decrease in cases, however there has now been an increase in cases in recent weeks, reaching a new peak in week 46.